 I believe the QnA had many more questions which were technical, but they were mostly based on my earlier post.
 This QnA is mostly theoretical where I just talk about the experience and sharing some knowledge based on my experience.
 In case, you have any questions, feel free to reach out.

-Anubhav is a Program Freak who loves coding and currently works as a Technical Advisor at Microsoft.
-He is very much passionate about Coding and loves developing Mobile Apps.
+Anubhav is a Program Freak who loves coding and is currently working as a Software Engineer II in Xamarin Team at Microsoft.
+He is very passionate about Coding and loves developing Mobile Apps.
 At present, he helps C# Developers in taking their code across platforms.
 Also, pretty much interested in the latest ongoing trend which is Bots and AI.
 Currently working on Microsoft Bot Framework as well.

 He is an active member of the BDotnet(Bangalore .NET) User Group and Speaker/Member of XHackers - A Community for Cross-Platform App Development.